+'''

-ident(x, \, side\effect=None)
+ident(x, , side_effect=None)

+'''

-Coconut's ident is the identity function, generally equivalent to $x \implies x$ .
+Coconut's ident is the identity function, generally equivalent to $x \Rightarrow x$ .

 ident also accepts one keyword-only argument, side\effect, which specifies a function to call on the argument before it is returned.
 Thus, ident is effectively equivalent to: